Widodo calls for ASEAN travel corridor to strengthen recovery - ExBulletin

 Widodo calls for ASEAN travel corridor to strengthen recovery

-KUALA LUMPUR, Malaysia (AP) – Indonesian President Joko Widodo urged Southeast Asian countries to accelerate plans to create a regional travel corridor to help revive tourism and accelerate recovery from economic damage of the pandemic.
+KUALA LUMPUR, Malaysia (AP) Indonesian President Joko Widodo urged Southeast Asian countries to accelerate plans to create a regional travel corridor to help revive tourism and accelerate recovery from economic damage to the pandemic.

 Citing data from the UN and the World Trade Organization, Widodo said on Monday that the level of restrictions in Southeast Asia was the highest in the world.
 With coronavirus cases in the Association of Southeast Asian Nations, which has 10 members, being on the decline, those limits should be relaxed to allow people to travel more freely, he said.